A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: Abstract

 \section{Abstract}

 This work extends the iterative framework proposed by Attouch et al. (in Math.
 Program.
 137: 91-129, 2013) for minimizing a nonconvex and nonsmooth function $\Phi$ so that the generated sequence possesses a Q-superlinear convergence rate.
-This framework consists of a monotone decrease condition and a relative error condition, both involving a parameter $p\!>0$.
-We justify that any sequence conforming to this framework is globally convergent when $\Phi$ is a KL function, and the convergence has a Q-superlinear rate of order $\frac{p}{\theta(1+p)}$ when $\Phi$ is a KL function of exponent $\theta\in(0,\frac{p}{p+1})$.
-In particular, we propose an inexact proximal Newton method with a $q\in[2,3]$-order regularization term for nonconvex and nonsmooth composite problems and show that its iterate sequence belongs to this framework, and consequently first achieve the Q-superlinear convergence rate of order $4/3$ for an inexact cubic regularization method to solve this class of composite problems with KL property of exponent $1/2$.
+This framework consists of a monotone decrease condition, a relative error condition and a continuity condition, and the first two conditions both involve a parameter $p\!>0$.
+We justify that any sequence conforming to this framework is globally convergent when $\Phi$ is a Kurdyka-{\L}ojasiewicz (KL) function, and the convergence has a Q-superlinear rate of order $\frac{p}{\theta(1+p)}$ when $\Phi$ is a KL function of exponent $\theta\in(0,\frac{p}{p+1})$.
+Then, we illustrate that the iterate sequence generated by a $q\in[2,3]$-order regularized proximal Newton method for composite optimization problems with a nonconvex and nonsmooth term belongs to this framework, and consequently, first achieve the Q-superlinear convergence rate of order $4/3$ for a cubic regularization method to solve this class of composite problems with KL property of exponent $1/2$.